-- G5.
+G5.
 Site and retaining walls shall be of long-lasting quality materials, with preference given to natural stone and clay brick that coordinates with related building materials on nearby structures.
-Segmental block is permitted, but shall be selected for resistance to salt and weather and are appropriate in scale, finish and color to building materials. - G6.
+Segmental block is permitted, but shall be selected for resistance to salt and weather and are appropriate in scale, finish and color to building materials.

+G6.
 With the exception of walls required for infrastructure, walls in landscaped areas exceeding 4' in height shall be terraced to soften their appearance.
 Climbing and cascading plants should be used.

-- G7.
-All retaining walls designed to retain or protect roadway ROW shall be designed as cast-in-place cantilever walls per the MNDOT Roadway Design Manual. - G8.
-Fencing visible from public rights-of-way shall be masonry, ornamental metal or wood, or some combination of the three, and shall be resistant to impacts of salt and weather. - G9.
-Furnishings shall be of high quality and match the style of the building design. - G10.
-The use of chain link, plastic or wire fencing (or similar) shall not be permitted.
+G7.
+All retaining walls designed to retain or protect roadway ROW shall be designed as cast-in-place cantilever walls per the MNDOT Roadway Design Manual.

+G8.
+Fencing visible from public rights-of-way shall be masonry, ornamental metal or wood, or some combination of the three, and shall be resistant to impacts of salt and weather.

+G9.
+Furnishings shall be of high quality and match the style of the building design.

+G10.
+The use of chain link, plastic or wire fencing (or similar) shall not be permitted except for chain link fencing in locations specifically intended for recreational use.